-Walter L. Harris, 59 - Vice Chairman of Alliant Insurance Services, Inc. and President of its wholly-owned subsidiary, T&H Group, Inc. ("Alliant"), an insurance brokerage firm, since December 2010.
+Walter L. Harris, 61 - Vice Chairman of Alliant Insurance Services, Inc. and President of its wholly-owned subsidiary, T&H Group, Inc. ("Alliant"), an insurance brokerage firm, since December 2010.
 Prior to December 2010, Mr. Harris served as President and Chief Executive Officer of Tanenbaum-Harber Co., Inc., now known as T&H Brokers, Inc. and a wholly-owned subsidiary of Alliant.
 He has been a director of the Company since 2004.

-Mr. Harris has extensive experience and knowledge regarding the commercial insurance industry, which is particularly valuable to our Board in light of the Company's significant investment and business interests in the insurance industry as represented by one of our principal subsidiaries, CNA.
+Mr. Harris has extensive experience and knowledge regarding the commercial insurance industry, which is particularly valuable to our Board in light of the Company's significant interest in the insurance industry as represented by one of our principal subsidiaries, CNA.

-Philip A. Laskawy, 69 - Retired Chairman and Chief Executive Officer of Ernst & Young LLP.
+Philip A. Laskawy, 71 - Retired Chairman and Chief Executive Officer of Ernst & Young LLP.
 Mr. Laskawy is also a director of General Motors Corporation, Henry Schein, Inc., Lazard Ltd. and Federal National Mortgage Association (Fannie Mae).
-He was also a director of Discover Financial Services from 2007 until 2008 and The Progressive Corporation from 2001 until 2007.
+He was also a director of Discover Financial Services from 2007 until 2008.
 He has been a director of the Company since 2003.